MephistoDevelop/Ruby/README.md

 **Description**

-Simple repository to save basic projects with the basic structure for Ruby languaje
+Simple repository to save basic projects with the basic structure for Ruby languaje.

 # Languaje

 Ruby

 **Coded by**

 [MephistoDevelop](https://www.github.com/mephistodevelop)